 7. Summarizing your resume:

-8. Hand written cover letter:
+8. Handwritten cover letter:

-While you might feel like personalizing your cover letter by hand writing it will give you the edge above others, this is a common misconception.
-Hand writing your cover letter will only give an impression of sloppiness and unprofessionalism.
+While you might feel like personalizing your cover letter by handwriting it will give you the edge above others, this is a common misconception.
+Handwriting your cover letter will only give an impression of sloppiness and unprofessionalism.

 But even if you think your handwriting skills are out of this world, it would still be unprofessional on your part to send in a handwritten cover letter.

 9. Emphasize the company: